DeviaVir/zenbot/README.md

 - Give it some time, and zenbot will learn how to improve the ROI through tweaking the trade parameters.
 - Give it an API key, and zenbot will actually perform trades!

 HOWEVER.
-BE AWARE that once you hook up zenbot to a live exchange, the damage done is your fault, not mine!
+BE AWARE that once you hook up zenbot to a live exchange, the damage done is your fault, not mine! **As with buying bitcoin in general, risk is involved and caution is essential. bitcoin is an experiment, and so is zenbot.**

 ## "following the path": zenbot's core logic